What is the cost?

 How is the program delivered?

 Is participation in the full six months required?

 What kind of projects should I plan to work on?

-We hope to bring appropriate experts and resources to the program based on the projects or challenges participants are facing.
+A. We hope to bring appropriate experts and resources to the program based on the projects or challenges participants are facing.
 We do not want to limit the potential for participation ahead of time by narrowing the focus on required projects, technologies, or systems.
-If you have questions about a project you’d like to focus on during an ONTR cohort, you can contact NTEN’s CEO, Amy Sample Ward, at firstname.lastname@example.org at any time.
+If you have questions about a project you’d like to focus on during an ONTR cohort, you can contact NTEN’s Education Director, Ash Shepherd, at firstname.lastname@example.org at any time.